 Conclusions

 The article proposes an agent-based model of school segregation.
-Using evidence about families’ characteristics and school choice strategies, the model simulated the effect of school tracking and school accountability on school segregation, replicating the levels of segregations across western countries which range between the values of 0.26 and 0.45 of the dissimilarity index D (average 0.38, Gutiérrez et al. 2020).
+Using evidence about families’ characteristics and school choice strategies, the model simulated the effect of school tracking and school accountability on school segregation.
+The model is an illustration of the abstract relation between family, school and national system characteristics and does not intend to be specifically applicable to any case.
+It rather refers to the whole class of western societies as an ideal type, replicating the levels of segregations across western countries which range between the values of 0.26 and 0.45 of the dissimilarity index D (average 0.38, Gutiérrez et al. 2020).
 Compared to existing research (Burger, 2019; Chmielewski and Savage 2015, Chmielewski 2014, Gorard and Smith, 2004, Jenkins et al. 2008, Murillo et al. 2018, OECD 2019, Strello et al. 2022), which use country level samples with limited possibilities of conducting multivariate analysis and unpacking mechanisms that account for school segregation, the proposed model uses simulations to conduct counterfactual analysis, explicitly including families’ strategies.
 This represents an advantage as it allows to specify the diverse mechanisms of school segregation, i.e. the combination of different education policies and families’ preferences.
 The proposed model (i) presents the contrasting mechanisms through which the two education policies affect school segregation and (ii) is able to assess the combined effects of the policies, families’ strategies and residential segregation.

 School tracking has an exacerbating effect on segregation because it encourages families to compete for the academic schools and because it prevents low achieving students – which are more likely to be from low SES families – from entering academic schools; yet it also has a mitigating effect on segregation, because the selective school admission policy prevents upper- and middle-class children from pursuing ‘status maintenance’ independently of academic ability as it is more difficult to enter the more academic track if their academic ability is not high enough.
 The overall effect on segregation is large and positive, showing that the first mechanism prevails.
 Similarly, school accountability has diverse effects on school segregation.
 School accountability introduces measures of outcomes which incentives families to select schools based on performance over and above the social composition of the school.
 This tends to increase the competition among families for the better schools, but it also leads families to weigh less the socio-economic composition of the school.
 This is the first analysis that shows that school’s accountability simultaneously tends to reduce segregation by shifting the focus away from the socio-economic composition of the school and to increase segregation by eliciting competition between families for the best schools.
 The overall effect on segregation is exacerbating , which, although smaller relative to that of school tracking, means that the competition triggered by accountability has a stronger effect than the equalising effect of incentivising families to choose regardless of social composition.
-Our results show that those policies generate emerging outcomes, such as higher levels of school segregation, which were not part of the policy’s aim and through unintended mechanisms
+Our results show that those policies generate emerging outcomes, such as higher levels of school segregation, which were not part of the policy’s aim and through unintended mechanisms.

 The model can assess the combined effect of the key elements of school segregation providing results which have important policy implications.
 Tracking has a stronger exacerbating effect on segregation than accountability and the two polices interact to create compounding effects.
 This is in contrast with Bol et al. (2014), who concluded that school accountability mitigates the effect of tracking on inequality of opportunity, implying that school accountability might reduce school segregation.